 This paper examines the differential effects of domestic and international transportation distances on firm-level exports of Pakistan.
-It uses novel datasets that identify the locations of firms in the hinterland, ports of entry/exit and modes of shipment (air, land or sea) over time and contain transaction-level details for exports, imports and domestic trade.
-The study exploits the information on domestic sales and purchases along with the historical pattern of entry of these firms into exporting to circumvent the potential endogeneity of manufacturing location choice.
+It uses novel datasets that contain transaction-level details for exports, imports and domestic trade and identify the locations of firms within the country, ports of entry/exit and modes of shipment (air, land or sea) over time.
+The study exploits the historical pattern of entry of these firms into exporting and changes in inland transportation distances caused by a shift in the US security policy to circumvent the potential endogeneity of manufacturing location choice.
 The paper finds that access to trade-processing facilities is a key limiting factor in trade flows.
-On average, the marginal effect of domestic distance to port of exit is almost three-folds than that of international distance to ports of entry in export markets.
-Both segments of distance have heterogeneous effects along trade margins: domestic distance impedes exports primarily through extensive margins (EM) of firms and product, whereas international distance restricts these mainly through quantity margins, in addition to constricting the EM.
+On average, the marginal trade-restricting effect of domestic distance to port of exit is larger than that of international distance to ports of entry in export markets.
+Both elements of distance have heterogeneous effects along trade margins: domestic distance impedes exports primarily through extensive margins, in addition to constricting the EM.
 The results are robust to alternative measures of distances as well as to the deconstruction of these effects across sectors and over time.